TheDudeman-67/Flying-arrow-game/README.md

 NOTICE: Due to school, most updates will be on the weekends.

-v1.2.3 (Latest): Made arrow les laggy by changing speed to 0.
+v1.2.3 (Latest): Made arrow less laggy by changing speed to 0.

 v1.2.2: Decreased load time